August 7, 2019

-While this is a much talked about idea right now, following various events of the past year or two, we’ve known about it for a long time.
+While this is a much talked about idea right now, following various events of the past few years, we’ve known about it for a long time.
 Leon Festinger’s ideas about cognitive dissonance and bystander theory may be an explanation and a recent piece in The New Yorker describes other ways of defining the issue.
 The comedian Stewart Lee has his own take on the matter, following an encounter with a taxi driver.

 We can laugh at the taxi driver, but we’re all at it one way or another.
 One of the most obvious examples to be found in the workplace sector is the ongoing obsession with how much time we spend on our backsides.
 There’s no question that we could and should move more during the day, but the enduring campaign to pathologise the act of sitting down is generating some very strange ideas.

-You have to admit the campaign has been very successful, if measured by the hysterical sloganeering that characterises it.
-Although we’ve been aware of the problems of sitting still in fixed postures for a long time, the issue had become ossified, in part because of the embarrassingly anachronistic and useless official guidance on ergonomics set out in the Display Screen Equipment regulations.
+You have to admit the campaign, if you want to call it that, has been very successful, if measured by the hysterical sloganeering that characterises it.
+Although we’ve been aware of the problems of sitting still in fixed postures for a long time, the issue had become ossified, in part because of the embarrassingly anachronistic official guidance on ergonomics set out in the Display Screen Equipment regulations.
 The campaign has achieved that rare thing for a workplace issue by crossing over into mainstream thought.
 Now it’s there, it will be difficult to apply any kind of nuanced thinking on the matter, as we have pointed out before.

 This medicalisation of an everyday issue is pretty scandalous, even though the people behind the most high-profile campaign are not the first to do it and didn’t even come up with the now familiar slogan ‘Sitting is the New Smoking’.